garazdawi/otp/HOWTO/DEVELOPMENT.md

 There is also some documentation that is written using [edoc](https://www.erlang.org/doc/man/edoc.html).

-To view the documentation the simplest way is to release it. *NOTE* the Erlang/OTP repository needs to have been [built](#building-and-testing) before you can build the documentation.
+To view the documentation the simplest way is to release it. *NOTE*: the Erlang/OTP repository needs to have been [built](#building-and-testing) before you can build the documentation.